 to send us an e-mail please click

 The information below is provided for those who might be considering hiring parts of the Church or Community Halls for functions and events.
-It might be of interest to those new to the area to know what is inside this, one of the larger buildings in Matlock, other than a very warm welcome.

 The Church can provide basic visual display equipment

 projector, flipchart) and now also has computer display

 equipment used within some services.
 Regrettably this is not

 available for hire.
 We also have black & white